Top 50 AI Funded Startups June 2026 | Complete Rankings

 $150M+ total • $1.7B valuation • Series A (Jan 2026)

-AI evaluation and benchmarking platform.
+AI model evaluation and benchmarking platform.
 Reached $1.7B valuation in under four months.
 Launched Video Arena on the web.
-Top branded search demand among AI startups.
+Top branded search demand among AI evaluation startups.

 #35